GroundingME: Exposing the Visual Grounding Gap in MLLMs through Multi-Dimensional Evaluation

 The final stage of our pipeline is a meticulous manual selection and refinement process, a crucial step designed to mitigate the inherent limitations of automated data generation.
 Our human annotators directly address potential inaccuracies in bounding boxes, hallucinations in descriptions, and the presence of redundant or simplistic examples.

 We apply a rigorous set of filtering and selection criteria to ensure our benchmark's quality and challenge.
-To prevent models from completing the task by relying solely on class names, we filter out simple samples by removing any classes with fewer than three instances and objects with bounding box occupying more than 50\% of the image.
+To prevent models from completing the task by relying solely on class names, we filter out simple samples by removing any classes with fewer than three instances and objects with bounding boxes occupying more than 50\% of the image.
 We then meticulously select the majority of our samples from object classes with an instance count higher than 5.
 We further enrich the benchmark’s diversity by supplementing specific subtasks based on predefined rules, for instance, by selecting samples for Counting and Partial subcategories from scenes with eight or more instances, or for Text subcategory from descriptions containing numbers or strings.

 The selected samples undergo a detailed refinement process to enhance their quality.
 Annotators first correct any inaccuracies in the bounding boxes.
-Crucially, they then modify the automatically generated descriptions to meet four key criteria: (1) Uniqueness, ensuring each description refers to one and only one object, or no object for Rejection samples; (2) Subject Clarity, explicitly identifying the target object, which is essential for complex Spatial samples; (3) Task Specificity, tailoring the description to match the assigned sub-task (e.g., adding ordinal words for Counting tasks); (4) Factual Accuracy, correcting any initial hallucinations and ensuring all details are verifiable from the image.
-For Rejection samples, we intentionally introduce or retain factual errors to make the task more challenging.
+Crucially, they then modify the automatically generated descriptions to meet four key criteria: (1) Uniqueness, ensuring each description refers to one and only one object, or no object for Rejection samples; (2) Subject Clarity, explicitly identifying the target object, which is essential for complex Spatial samples; (3) Task Specificity, tailoring the description to match the assigned sub-task (e.g., adding ordinal words for Counting tasks); (4) Factual Accuracy, correcting any hallucinations or intentionally introduce factual errors for Rejection samples.
+Inter-annotator agreement on 50 random samples from the final dataset yields pairwise Cohen’s kappa scores of 0.64–0.73 (avg.
+0.69), indicating substantial consistency.